Are you sure your mitochondria are happy?

 It’s about building our sense of what’s true and bringing it into our sharp focus for our benefit.

-For example, a lot of people don’t see the benefit and value of our everyday food, rice and beans especially of Asian people.
+A lot of people, especially Asian people, don’t see the benefit and value of our everyday food, rice and beans.

 They always look for something exotic food outside where they see value.